 NIST Special Publication 800-53 covers the recommended security controls for the Federal Information Systems and Organizations.
 Once again, the vulnerabilities identified during a scan are grouped by the categories as defined in the publication.

-The Open Web Application Security Project (OWASP) is web security project led by an international community of corporations, educational institutions and security researchers.
-OWASP is renown for its work in web security, specifically through its list of top 10 web security risks to avoid.
+The Open Web Application Security Project (OWASP) is a web security project led by an international community of corporations, educational institutions and security researchers.
+OWASP is renowned for its work in web security, specifically through its list of top 10 web security risks to avoid.
 This report shows which of the detected vulnerabilities are found on the OWASP top 10 vulnerabilities.

 Payment Card Industry (PCI) standards

 The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard, which applies to organizations that handle credit card holder information.
 This report identifies vulnerabilities which might breach parts of the standard and groups the vulnerabilities by the requirement that has been violated.

 The Sarbanes Oxley Act was enacted to prevent fraudulent financial activities by corporations and top management.
 Vulnerabilities which are detected during a scan which might lead to a breach in sections of the Act are listed in this report.